LawRato

 4. Court decision: - After hearing both parties a final decision is taken by the court.

-Where to file for Child Custody?
+Where to File for Child Custody?

-According to Sec 9 of The Guardians and Wards Act, 1890, the application with respect to the guardianship of a minor person will be filed in the District Court which has authority over the area where the minor is residing.
+According to Section 9 of The Guardians and Wards Act, 1890, the application with respect to the guardianship of a minor person will be filed in the District Court which has authority over the area where the minor is residing.

-Who can file for Child Custody?
+Who can File for Child Custody?

 • Father